 In the Disk Defragmenter dialog box, click the drives that you want to defragment, and then click the Analyze button.
 After the disk is analyzed, a dialog box appears, letting you know whether you should defragment the analyzed drives.

 To defragment the selected drive or drives, click the Defragment disk button.
 In the Current status area, under the Progress column, you can monitor the process as it happens.
-After the defragmentation is complete, Disk Defragmenter displays the results.
+After the defragmentation is complete, the Disk Defragmenter displays the results.

 To display detailed information about the defragmented disk or partition, click View Report.